tsantini/microstructural_changes_invivo_exvivo/README.md

-This repository aims to share data from the article titled "Investigating Microstructural Changes Between In Vivo and Perfused Ex Vivo Marmoset Brains Using Oscillating Gradient and B-Tensor Encoded Diffusion MRI at 9.4T" by Tales Santini, Alyson Shim, Jr-Jiun Liou, Naila Rahman, Gabriel Varela-Mattatall, Matthew D. Budde, Wataru Inoue, Stefan Everling, and Corey A. Baron, currently under review at MRM journal.
+This repository aims to share data from the article titled "Investigating microstructural changes between in vivo and perfused ex vivo marmoset brains using oscillating gradient and b-tensor encoded diffusion MRI at 9.4T" by Tales Santini, Alyson Shim, Jr-Jiun Liou, Naila Rahman, Gabriel Varela-Mattatall, Matthew D. Budde, Wataru Inoue, Stefan Everling, and Corey A. Baron, currently under review at MRM journal.

-Here is the folder structure for this repository (under development):
+Here is the folder structure for this repository:

-- `01-Camino_waveforms`: Diffusion gradient waveforms used in the Monte-Carlo simulations performed with the command `datasynth` from the Camino package (http://camino.cs.ucl.ac.uk/)
+- `01-Camino_waveforms`: Diffusion gradient waveforms used in the Monte Carlo simulations performed with the command `datasynth` from the Camino package (http://camino.cs.ucl.ac.uk/).
-- `02-Camino_geometry`: Geometry files based on (Budde et al., PNAS 2010) used in the Monte-Carlo simulations performed with the command `datasynth` from the Camino package (http://camino.cs.ucl.ac.uk/)
+- `02-Camino_geometry`: Geometry files based on (Budde et al., PNAS 2010) used in the Monte Carlo simulations performed with the command `datasynth` from the Camino package (http://camino.cs.ucl.ac.uk/).
+In the file name, Rad is the radius of the geometry (in micrometers), Amp is the amplitude of the beading, and Volfract is the intracellular volume fraction.
-- `03-Camino_results`: Results of the fitting of the Monte Carlo simulations results into the OGSE- and b-tensor-encoding metrics using MatMRI (https://gitlab.com/cfmm/matlab/matmri)
+- `03-Camino_results`: Results of the fitting of the Monte Carlo simulation results into the OGSE- and b-tensor-encoding metrics using MatMRI (https://gitlab.com/cfmm/matlab/matmri).
-- `04-Experimental_results`: Experimental results in data acquired from two marmosets in vivo under anesthesia and perfused/fixed ex vivo tissue.
+- `04-Experimental_results`: Experimental results of MRI data acquired from two marmosets in vivo under anesthesia and perfused/fixed ex vivo tissue.